tallamjr/tallamjr.github.io/src/index.md

 # Curriculum Vitae

 Below is an overview of some of my profession and technical experience.
+You can download a more extensive version of my C.V below.

 ## Education